ascander/dotfiles/README.md

 ## Neovim

 I'm trying out [LazyVim](https://lazyvim.github.io/) as an editor instead of a Nix-based configuration.
 You can find it at [ascander/nvim](https://github.com/ascander/nvim)

+## Local

+My convention for local configuration (ie. packages and/or configuration you need on a work computer) is to use file(s) ending in `.local` including:

+- `Brewfile.local` for Homebrew packages
+- `zshrc.local` for ZSH settings/env/etc.